As children we may sometimes become a victim, which if not dealt with can follow us into our adult years.

-Moving away from your old thought patterns, mean that you will no longer want to blame someone else for how you are.
-Although decisions in our formative years are often made for us, there comes a time in our lives when we should and need to be responsible for ourselves.
+- Move away from your old thought patterns so that you no longer choose to blame someone else for how you are.
+Although decisions in our formative years are often made for us, there has to be a cut-off point where we need to be responsible for ourselves;

-When we take back responsibility, we can start to introduce healthy boundaries and interactions instead.
-We must avoid negative people and interact with people who put a positive slant on our lives.
-If we’re not keen to let go altogether, avoid meeting up with negative people when we’re not so self-assured and when we need more positive interaction.
+- Take back responsibility and start to introduce healthy boundaries and interactions instead.
+It’s important to try to avoid negative people and instead choose to interact with people who put a positive slant on your life.
+If you’re not keen to let go altogether, avoid meeting up with negative people when you’re not so self-assured and when you need more positive interaction;

-Once we begin to spend more time with positive people, we will become more attuned to being more positive.
-Our focus will shift a little so that we see ourselves as being positive and all that being positive brings.
+- Spend more time with positive people, we will become more attuned to being more positive.
 We will no longer choose to spend time with those people who bring us down, or bring themselves down.

 All that we believe in childhood is learned behaviour that we must unlearn and relearn again.
 It’s about our resolve to want to move forward in our lives.